bobbyy16/Hyper-List/CODE_OF_CONDUCT.md

 ## Reporting and Enforcement

-If you witness or experience any violations of this Code of Conduct, please report it to the project maintainers at [bobbyyyyy16@gmail.com].
+If you witness or experience any violations of this Code of Conduct, please report it to the project maintainers at bobbyyyyy16@gmail.com.
 All reports will be handled confidentially and will be reviewed and investigated promptly.
-The project maintainers have the right to take appropriate actions in response to violations, including warning, temporary or permanent bans, or other actions they deem necessary.
+The project maintainers have the right to take appropriate actions in response to violations, including warnings, temporary or permanent bans, or other actions they deem necessary.

 ## Attribution

-This Code of Conduct is adapted from the Contributor Covenant, version 2.0, available at [https://www.contributor-covenant.org/version/2/0/code_of_conduct.html].
+This Code of Conduct is adapted from the Contributor Covenant, version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.